Free drinks can be hard to come by on a cruise.

-As part of that, its prices include complimentary “destination” wines at lunch and dinner in the restaurants, the Explorer’s Lounge and even in the cabins as part of room service.
-(Several choices of beer are also available for free at lunch and dinner.)
+As part of that, its prices include complimentary wine at lunch and dinner in the restaurants, the Explorer’s Lounge (during lunch) and even in the cabins as part of Viking’s 24-hour room service.

-Wines vary from time to time and on different cruises.
+The wines vary from time to time and on different cruises.

-Each night, different complimentary “destination” wines are poured – from Spain one night, perhaps Italy the next, France the third night, and so on.
+Each night, different complimentary “destination” wines are poured – perhaps from Spain one night, a local wine from Italy the next, wine from France the third night, and so on.

 We had a shipboard credit on both our cruises, so we could try some of these premium wines.

 But we couldn’t resist trying the $25 USD p.p. premium wine and alcohol pairings at the Chef’s Table restaurant for the five-course Scandinavian dinner.